 Max’s 1-month update (26.06.2018)

 Max is a 3″ high stuffed bunny, with long floppy ears, holding an orange carrot in one hand… I mean one paw, not hand!

 Max had already been helping me raise awareness of a rare disease, called Complex Regional Pain Syndrome (CRPS; some people still use the old name of Reflex Sympathetic Dystrophy or RSD), for a few months.

 Why pocket change?
 Because in Canada we have large coins for $1 and $2, not paper currency.
-Many people don’t like carrying a lot of these coins in their purses or pockets, so Max’s idea was to take some of that heavy pocket change off their hands ‘-) But he set a “Max”-imum of $5 per donation ‘-)
+Most people don’t like carrying a lot of these coins in their purses or pockets, so Max’s idea was to take some of that heavy pocket change off their hands ‘-) But he set a “Max”-imum of $5 per donation ‘-)

 And he’s already collected almost $100!
 Our hoped-for $1,000 total donation, next May, will be to the Alan Edwards Pain Management Unit (AEPMU), and its associated Alan Edwards Centre for Research on Pain (AECRP).
 Both of these centres are at the Montréal General Hospital (MGH), which is part of the McGill University Health Centres (MUHC).

 Once we’re ready to make the donation, I’ll find a way to post ‘proof’ that the money was given to the AEPMU/AECRP; it might be a photo of the receipt, or something else, but I’ll definitely post some kind of proof the donation was made!